 Diamond Head Crater

 If you’re kind of into hiking but not really this is a great place to start.
 Bus 9 goes to the base of Diamond Head (which you can catch behind the Ala Moana Center on Kapiolani Blvd.).
 From there you can walk up the road and get a good shot to the east before going through the tunnel to Diamond Head’s Crater.
-After that is a 1/8 mile hike where you can see all of Honolulu and Waikiki Beach.
+After that is a 1/8 mile hike where you can see all of the Honolulu skyline and Waikiki Beach.
 I haven’t done the hike myself and I’d heard hit or miss things about how easy or hard this hike is.
 Wear hiking shoes and bring bug spray is what I suggest.

-Either you can hike up this trail if you’re into that or you can drive up and see the view.
+Either you can hike up this trail if you’re into that or you can drive up and see the skyline.
 Although, parking spaces are hard to come by so it might be worth the hike.
 The roads are a bit narrow also so be wary of that.
 Once you’re up there though it’s a million dollar view to see.
 Everything from Diamond Head, the skyline, and even Pearl Harbor in the distance.
 Unfortunately the buses don’t really go up there.
 Buses 5 and 17 stop but you’d have to walk or bike the rest of the 2.3 miles in order to get to the lookout.
 Worth it?
 It’s up to you!

 National Memorial Cemetery of the Pacific

 Many times cemeteries are given some of the best views (even in the Valley of the Temples in Kaneohe this is true).
 This cemetery is no exception.
-After you’re done honoring those who have passed away, you can take a look at the amazing city and mountain views around Honolulu.
+After you’re done honoring those who have passed away, you can take a look at the amazing city and mountain views around Honolulu and the skyline.
 Also, no hiking required!
 Bus 15 goes right up to the place and after that it’s about a 1/2 mile walk to the center.
 The parking is free if you’re using a car to get there.